COSC-499-W2023/year-long-project-team-13/README2.md

 ### Step 3: Install Required Packages

-With the virtual environment activated, install the necessary packages:
+With the virtual environment activated, install the necessary packages.
+First, navigate to the `app` folder in your command line.
+Then, run the following command to install the required packages

 ```console
 pip install -r requirements.txt